zimfw/zimfw.sh/docs/themes.md

 Here is a sample of themes.
 Add `zmodule <theme>` to your `~/.zimrc` and run `zimfw install` to enable one of them.

+Some themes require also installing [prompt enhancement modules](../modules/#prompt-enhancement) for them to work.
+So make sure to check the requirements of the theme you've chosen.
+They can be found in the full documentation for the theme, available when clicking on the name of the theme below.

 ## Previews

 ### [asciiship](https://github.com/zimfw/asciiship)